defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 ### Variable Precedence and Specificity

-In a bundle, variables can come from 4 sources.
+In a bundle, variables can come from 6 sources.
 Those sources and their precedence are shown below in order of least to most specificity:

-- Variables declared in a Zarf pkg
+- declared in a Zarf pkg
-- Variables `import`'ed from a bundle package's `export`
+- `import`'ed from a bundle package's `export`
-- Variables configured in the `shared` key in a `uds-config.yaml`
+- configured in the `shared` key in a `uds-config.yaml`
-- Variables configured in the `variables` key in a `uds-config.yaml`
+- configured in the `variables` key in a `uds-config.yaml`
-- Variables set with an environment variable prefixed with `UDS_` (ex. `UDS_OUTPUT`)
+- set with an environment variable prefixed with `UDS_` (ex. `UDS_OUTPUT`)
-- Variables set using the `--set` flag when running the `uds deploy` command
+- set using the `--set` flag when running the `uds deploy` command

 That is to say, variables set using the `--set` flag take precedence over all other variable sources.